luis11181/BtcWebScrapingStatistics/README.md

 ### server is not online right now, so the react page is pointing to localhost, and the server must be running there

-page that manage over time statistics of bitcoin top wallets and  agregated values, with the data retrieve usinng Web scaping, and being save as json files for later reuse.
+page that manage over time statistics of bitcoin top wallets and  agregated values, with the data retrieve using Web scaping, and being save as json files for later reuse.

-## Available Scripts
+## Page screens

+## Page of the retrieved data

 Information is originally taken fron this page https://bitinfocharts.com/top-100-richest-bitcoin-addresses.html